MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Method

-Therefore, the following two sections first present a multi-branch topology~\cite{yuslimmable,mishrawrpn,hu2022palquant} that duplicates a network into multiple fixed bit-width branches to attenuate weight quantization error, and then introduce an amortization branch selection strategy to amortize the error from switching activation bit-widths over each branch.
+It can be observed that the arbitrary bit-width QNN suffers from more quantization error than the single bit-width QNN, thereby usually leading to limited performance.
+Unfortunately, previous works typically overlook this large error, resulting in unsatisfactory performance.
+In the following, we first present a multi-branch topology~\cite{yuslimmable,mishrawrpn,hu2022palquant} that duplicates a network into multiple fixed bit-width branches to attenuate quantization error from switching weight bit-widths, and then introduce an amortization branch selection strategy to amortize quantization error from switching activation bit-widths.